PankajDeepK/demo1/README.md

 # demo1
-this is a demo repositoy
+This is a demo repository